Elements FAQ

 RapidWeaver Classic continues to serve thousands of customers who maintain and build existing websites using a variety of legacy plugins and addons.
 We will continue to develop and update RapidWeaver Classic to support this "classic" workflow.
 RapidWeaver Classic requires macOS 10.14 (Mojave) or a newer version.

-RapidWeaver Elements represents our vision for reimagining web design on the Mac.
-Our goal is to make it easier and more powerful than ever before.
-RapidWeaver Elements leverages the latest Apple technologies and requires macOS 13.0 (Ventura) or newer.
+RapidWeaver Elements represents our vision for reimagining web design on the Mac, it's easier and more powerful than ever before to build no-code websites.

 Q: Do you plan to bring Elements to iPad?